TERMINOLOGY

 WCST Enters., LLC v.
 Ling.
 Two neighbors in a condominium complex disagreed over who had the right to use a detached two-car garage and the CC&Rs, the developer's grant deeds, the condominium plan and maps all indicated different and conflicting answers.
 The trial court concluded that the starting point of its analysis is the developer's grant deed to the original unit owners as it is the "property interest conveyed at the inception of the common interest development" and not the condominium plan or CC&Rs.
 The appellate court disagreed with the trial court's method of analysis.
 It held that the condominium plan map, took priority over the other documents to determine who held the property and use rights to the parking spaces.
 Because of the discrepancies between the documents, the trial court concluded that the garages were exclusive use common area and that one owner had somehow transferred their interest in the garage to the other owner.
 The appellate court would not uphold this finding because the trial did not fully explain its reasoning or cite to supporting evidence.
 The matter was remanded for further proceedings by the trial court.

 Young v.
 Schultz.
 An HOA Member who discovered that the board president and her friends were running several "internet churches" without parishioners threatened to release the information to authorities if she did not resign.
 He told them their church-related behavior raised red flags for possible fraud and/or money laundering.
 The Board president and her friends sued the Member for extortion, intentional infliction of emotional distress and other claims.
 The Member’s anti-SLAPP motion to strike was granted.
 His threat was protected speech because it related to a matter of public concern and not extortion because he did not ask for money.
-The board president failed to establish a probability of prevailing on her claims, because: the Member’s statement was opinion, not fact; he only sent letters to the board member and her friends, which does not constitute a "publication"; and his threat did not “shock the conscious.”
+The board president failed to establish a probability of prevailing on her claims, because: the Member’s statement was opinion, not fact; he only sent letters to the board member and her friends, which does not constitute a "publication"; and his threat did not “shock the conscience.”

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.